 For more great advice, check out my article on writing an excellent final personal statement paragraph here.

-I hope this personal statement example has been helpful, and I wish you every success in your academic career.
+Whether you’re looking for personal mission statement examples or an example of personal purpose statement, I hope this personal statement example has been helpful.
+Above all, I wish you every success in your academic career.

-If you’d like to work with me to develop your personal statement 1:1, I’d be delighted to hear from you.
+If you’d like to work with me to develop your personal statement 1:1 and write a powerful mission statement, I’d be delighted to hear from you.

 Find out about my personal statement support services by clicking here or on the image below.